VA loan requirements

 What is a VA funding fee?

-Your funding fee can be combined with your loan, which would add money to your monthly payment, or it can be paid in cash separately.
-In exchange for paying this fee, VA loan borrowers are not required to pay for mortgage insurance.
+Your funding fee can be financed with your loan, which would add money to your monthly payment, or you can pay it fully at closing.

 What is the maximum VA loan amount?